openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `images_dir` - path to images directory.
   * `masks_dir` - path to mask dataset to be used for inpainting (Optional).
 * `aflw2000_3d` - converts [AFLW2000-3D](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm) dataset for 3d facial landmarks regression task to `FacialLandmarks3DAnnotation`.
-   * `data_dir` - directory, where input images and annotation files in matlab format stored.
+   * `data_dir` - directory, where input images and annotation files in MATLAB format stored.
 * `style_transfer` - converts images to `StyleTransferAnnotation`.
   * `images_dir` - path to images directory.

-### Customizing dataset meta
+## Customizing Dataset Meta
 There are situations when we need customize some default dataset parameters (e.g. replace original dataset label map with own.)
 You are able to overload parameters such as `label_map`, `segmentation_colors`, `backgound_label` using `dataset_meta_file` argument. dataset meta file is JSON file, which can contains following parameters: